gitlabhq/gitlabhq/doc/ci/yaml/README.md

 When a job fails, and has `retry` configured it is going to be processed again up to the amount of times specified by the `retry` keyword.

-If `retry` is set to 3, and a job succeeds in a second run, it won't be retried again. `retry` value has to be a positive integer, equal or larger than 0, but lower or equal to 2 (two retries maximum, three runs in total).
+If `retry` is set to 2, and a job succeeds in a second run (first retry), it won't be retried again. `retry` value has to be a positive integer, equal or larger than 0, but lower or equal to 2 (two retries maximum, three runs in total).